Risk Index Tool for on-farm nutrient management

-A working prototype of the Risk Index Tool for nitrogen loss has been tested with industry groups, farmers, councils, iwi groups, irrigation schemes, and farm advisors and is due to be released in June 2025.
+A working prototype of the Risk Index Tool for nitrogen loss has been tested with industry groups, farmers, councils, iwi groups, irrigation schemes, and farm advisors.
+The first version of the tool is now online.
+We are now working to implement the tool using a staged approach.

-Councils and users will need to interpret the risk scores alongside other information to determine what they mean in a specific catchment.
+Councils and users will need to interpret the risk scores alongside other information to determine what they mean for each catchment.

 See Government response to the findings of the Overseer peer review report.